delirehberi/hugo-emrexyz/content/about/index.md

 I'm Emre, a software developer by trade.

 On this blog, I share insights about software, pen my personal thoughts, and even dabble in some poetry.
-Writefreely is my chosen platform for expressing these musings.
+Hugo is my chosen platform for expressing these musings.
 You can find links to my other online profiles at the bottom of this page.

 Feel free to drop me a line if you ever want to discuss topics X, Y, or Z. You can reach me at z[at]emre[dot]xyz.